CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Experiments

 \paragraph{Mixed-error inputs present the greatest challenge.} Table~\ref{tab:all-results} shows that the MIX split yields the lowest Recall across all large-parameter models, compared with splits that contain only one error type.
 For instance, even the best-performing GLM-4.7 (U-RAG) drops from \textbf{77.73\%} (FEC) and \textbf{71.64\%} (LEC) to \textbf{66.39\%} in the MIX setting.
 Our qualitative analysis reveals a \textbf{``masking effect''}: when a linguistic error is layered on top of a factual error, models often fix the surface form but miss the underlying inconsistency.
 A typical medical example involves the input \zh{“...诊断为尿到炎”} (``...diagnosed as urethritis'' with a typo).
 Models often correct it to \zh{“...诊断为尿道炎”} (``...diagnosed as urethritis'' with correct spelling), satisfying the language model's fluency constraint, yet failing to recognize that the symptoms actually point to \zh{“...诊断为阴道炎”} (``...diagnosed as vaginitis'').

-\paragraph{Punctuation and grammar are more difficult.} Figure~\ref{fig:error_recall} shows the recall rate of each model for four error types under the agent setting.
-A consistent pattern emerges across models: grammatical and punctuation errors are recalled much less reliably than word and factual errors.
-One reason is that punctuation errors often involve very short spans, so strict matching becomes sensitive to small boundary shifts and can turn near-misses into false negatives.
-In addition, we concluded that these two types of errors contain a large number of \textbf{``weakly normative''} issues.
+\paragraph{Punctuation and grammar are more difficult.} Figure~\ref{fig:error_recall} reports detection recall by error type, covering agent-based models, prompt-only baselines, and commercial products.
+Among the agent-based models, grammatical and punctuation errors are recalled less reliably than word and factual errors.
+The product P1 can still capture part of these cases through rule-based checks, leading to competitive recall on punctuation and grammatical errors.
+In addition, we find that these two error types contain a large number of \textbf{``weakly normative''} issues.
 Native speakers often overlook these errors without careful checking against explicit rules.
 For example, parallel quotation marks and book titles cannot be connected by a comma (\zh{、}), and the phrase \zh{“开始启用”} (``begin start using'') is semantically redundant.
 This gray area can lead to both undercorrection and overcorrection (unnecessary normalization), which makes a conservative and auditable editing strategy important.
+Meanwhile, products such as P1 can still achieve competitive recall on these errors through rule-based methods.